bjasinsk/cars-rest-api/README.md

 Project requires python version 3.10.
 Project runs locally on port 8000.

+# The reason why there are two branches
+The use of relative imports (such as from .car import db, Car) is recommended in cases where you are running the application in an environment that supports such a directory structure, Heroku being such an environment.
+However, when you run the application locally on your computer Python may not be able to resolve relative paths correctly, resulting in import errors.
+For this reason, I put the version of the project with relative paths on the main branch from which the version on Heroku is hosted.
+On the other hand, I put the version with direct imports on the test-locally branch, so that I can run tests on it and test the application locally.

 # 1. Launching the project

 **Creation of an environment:**